Dunloy F.C.

-Dunloy Football Club is an Irish amateur football club based in Dunloy, County Antrim.
+Dunloy Football Club is a Northern Irish amateur football club based in Dunloy, County Antrim.
 Currently made up of three teams - First, Reserve and Development.
 The First Team play in the Premier Division of the Ballymena & Provincial Intermediate League, with both the Reserve and Development Teams competing in the Coleraine and District Saturday Morning League 1 and 2.

 Founded in 1997 under the guise Bannview Rovers by Gregory McAuley.
 They spent ? seasons competing in ?, winning ?.
-They entered into the Ballymena & Provincial Intermediate League, in ? where the First Team currently compete.
+They entered into the Ballymena & Provincial Intermediate League, in ? where the First Team currently compete, with notable players including Piaras 'Suga' McGarry and Peadar McGarrity.